Sacred Chickens

 Picture

-Your old Uncle Morty is old and tired and dead, though not without the empathy that remains in the empty brain and abstract heart of anyone who has ever worn a suit of flesh.
-His previous embodiments leave him still puzzling as to why the living seem to value the miracle of being human so very little.
+Your old Uncle Morty is old and tired and dead, though not without the empathy that remains in the empty brain and metaphysical heart of anyone who has ever worn a suit of flesh.
+His previous embodiments leave him still puzzling as to why the living seem to value the miracle of being so very little.
 Even when they can be led to believe that they themselves might have some intrinsic value they seem always unlikely to give that benefit of the doubt to others.
 I will give you a few scraps of reasonable advice that I myself found when I walked among the living.
 It was expressed by two of the best men I have ever known, Kilgore Trout and George MacDonald.

 Now you may protest, “Uncle Morty, Kilgore Trout wasn’t real!
 He was a character in books.
 He was made up.”
 And so on.

-uld grasp that they might be a good bit better off than they are.
+All I can say is that being true matters more than being real.
+And if humans could grasp that they might be a good bit better off than they are.
 (And you may not know of George MacDonald at all…but he was both real and true.)

 If you’ve never read God Bless You, Mr, Rosewater, you should.
 Even if you have, maybe you should look at it again, especially right now.
 It’s the story of a rich man who moves to a small town in Indiana to care for the plain and “useless” people there, through all of their troubles, depression, alcoholism, ugliness, and squalor, in big ways and small by simply not judging them and giving them what they need on a day to day basis, and also by making sure their volunteer fire department is extremely well-funded – more on that later.
 In short, Eliot Rosewater, did not measure the worth of the inhabitants of the run down and sad town of Rosewater as a percentage of someone else’s profit.